uweseimet/scsi2pi/README.md

 # SCSI2Pi website

 The <a href="https://www.scsi2pi.net" target="blank">SCSI2Pi website</a> addresses both users and developers, whereas the information on GitHub is rather developer-centric.
-The website also provides <a href="https://www.scsi2pi.net/en/downloads.html" target="blank">daily builds and release builds</a> as Debian packages.
+The website also provides <a href="https://www.scsi2pi.net/en/downloads.html" target="blank">regular development builds and release builds</a> as Debian packages.
 These packages contain the SCSI2Pi binaries, i.e. no time-consuming compilation is required.
-Installing SCSI2Pi on your Pi is just a matter of seconds.
+Installing SCSI2Pi on your Pi is just a matter of seconds.<br />
+The website also provides information on the <a href="https://www.scsi2pi.net/en/app.html">SCSI Control app</a> for Android.

 # Contributing to SCSI2Pi